 - Wash your pets – If you have a dog or cat, make sure you bathe them a little more than usual.
 You have to let them outside once in a while, which means they are prone to bringing pollen back in with them.
 Keep the doors to your bedrooms shut so they can’t come in during pollen season.

-Use these tips to keep pollen from getting into your home and don’t forget to get regular air duct cleaning.
+Use these tips to keep antigen from getting into your home and don’t forget to get regular air duct cleaning.